jwalton/rust-book-abridged/docs/ch10/ch10-02-traits.md

 Other crates can use the `Summary` trait and implement it on their own types, just like you can implement traits from the standard library on your own types.
 One thing to note is that if you want to implement a trait on a type, then either the trait or the type (or both) must be local to your crate.
 You can't use a trait from one external crate, a type from another, and then implement the external trait on the external type in your crate.

 This restriction is in place because of something called the _orphan rule_.
-Basically the problem is that if you did this in your library crate, and I did the same thing for the same two types in my library crate, then if a project tried to use both our library crates there would be two different implementations for the same trait and type, and Rust would have no way of knowing which was correct.
+Let's suppose there's a `color` crate out there.
+You implement a library crate that uses `color`, but you notice one of the types in `color` doesn't implement the `Display` trait and you want to `println!` a color, so you implement the `Display` trait on that type.
+Now suppose I'm writing a separate library crate, and I do the same thing.
+Now suppose someone adds your crate and my crate to their application.
+At this point, the Rust compiler has two competing implementations for `Display` on this type, so which one does it use?
+Since Rust has no way to know which is the "correct" one, Rust just stops this from ever happening by forcing the crate to own at least one of the type or trait.

 ## Default Implementations

 Remember how we said a trait just had signatures and no implementations?
-Well, sometimes it's handy to be able to define default behavior for a method:
+Well, we lied a little.
+Sometimes it's handy to be able to define default behavior for a method:

 ```rust
 pub trait Summary {